bitterjug/devjournal/devjournal.markdown

 ### 21:32

 Or maybe that's not the way to do it.
+We have `django_behave` which is supposed to handle this.
+It wants us to add itself to installd apps.
+And create `features` directories in the apps.
+So lets give that a try.